Faruhcon/BallBlog/source/content/about-me.md

 - TODO: AR/VR/MR experience
 - TODO: C# ETL (extract, transform, and load) pipeline of data from database to app and back
 - TODO: VFB watch mentorship
+- TODO: coming up with bark it/agility (blank canvas, small prototype and scrappy too (other minigames too))
+- TODO: coming up with lever hero/slingshot?
+- TODO: simple animations?
+- TODO: designed 3d trophy system (trophy itself and pillar) with a 3d modeler
+- TODO: adept at model transform manipulation (to have them grow from a certain point; parenting things to have them move or scale the way I want)

 <!--- Non-Erin Approved (lol) --->